jsi-ci/cmo/README.md

 This project contains Python implementations of several CMO benchmark suites, including the benchmark suite of collated problems, called STEP.
 The details of the suites and the problems they contain are provided at the bottom of this readme.

-The project also contains implementations of the Indicator for Constrained Multi-Objective Problems (ICMOP), the Empirical Runtime Distribution Function (ECDF) for ICMOP, and a Pymoo callback for tracking the runtime.
+The project also contains implementations of the Indicator for Constrained Multi-Objective Problems (ICMOP), the Empirical Runtime Distribution (ERD) for ICMOP, and a Pymoo callback for tracking the runtime.

 The problems are designed to work in much the same manner as they do in Pymoo (https://pymoo.org/index.html).
 Therefore, they work in the Pymoo `minimize` function, with Pymoo algorithms.